josmar-crwdstffng/angular/aio/content/guide/route-animations.md

         This animation results in the `about` view sliding in from the left.

-1. Calls the `animateChild()` method on the new view to run its child animations after the main animation completes.
+1. Calls the `animateChild()` method on the new view to run the associated child animations after the main animation completes.

 You now have a basic routable animation that animates routing from one view to another.